EQT

 Process to remediate negative impacts

 We respond to and track community complaints and concerns reported via our Owner Relations hotline.
 Community members can easily contact our Owner Relations team members about any concerns they have through a dedicated email address, phone number, and submission form on our external website.
 We use a data-driven approach to resolve issues by completing assessments related to the concern (e.g., noise assessment) and collecting relevant data to find the best resolution.
-In 2023, we received 28,391 inquiries, with most questions about royalties or other payments.
-We fully resolved 97.5% of the inquiries received by our Owner Relations team during 2023 in the same calendar year.
+In 2024, we received 36,460 inquiries, with most questions about royalty payments or account updates.
+We fully resolved 99.7% of the inquiries received by our Owner Relations team during 2024 in the same calendar year.

 Annually, we analyze our response results to identify trends in performance, benchmark against previous data, and determine any required procedural changes.